Fire Emblem: The Blazing Blade: Sales

 In its debut week, Rekka no Ken entered Japanese gaming charts at #2 with sales of 93,880 units.
 The following week it had dropped to #4, selling a further 47,550 and bringing total sales to 141,430 units.
 The following week it had reached #3 with further sales of 23,296 units.
 The game continued to steadily into July, reaching #21 in the top 100 best-selling games for that half of 2003 with total sales of 223,575 units.
 As of 2012, Rekka no Ken has sold 272,000 units in Japan.
 While no exact sales figure are available for Western territories, developers later stated that Fire Emblem was a commercial success overseas, and prompted the development of Path of Radiance for the GameCube home console.

 Accolades

 Fire Emblem was named "Editor's Choice" by both IGN and GameSpy as part of their reviews.
-During its 2004 awards, the Academy of Interactive Arts & Sciences named Fire Emblem "Handheld Game of the Year".
+During the 7th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated Fire Emblem for "Handheld Game of the Year".
 In the same year, the International Game Developers Association awarded the game for "Excellence in Writing" alongside titles including Beyond Good & Evil and Star Wars: Knights of the Old Republic.
 In lists compiled by IGN, GamesRadar and Game Informer, Fire Emblem was ranked among the best games for the GBA.